German raids on Covid extremists over Saxony leader death plot

 Mr Kretschmer spoke this week of a race against time to get vaccinated.

-Last week Germany's new government steered through a draft law to require all health workers and soldiers to get vaccinated by next spring, and Chancellor Olaf Scholz has backed mandatory vaccines for all adults early in 2022.
+Last week Germany's new government steered through a draft law to require all health workers and soldiers to get vaccinated by next spring, and Chancellor Scholz has backed mandatory vaccines for all adults early in 2022.

 There have been several protests in Germany against tighter restrictions.
 On Monday night some 3,500 people demonstrated in the eastern city of Magdeburg, chanting "peace, freedom, no dictatorship".

+Mr Scholz, in his maiden speech to MPs as chancellor, condemned what he called a "tiny, hateful minority who attack us all with torch marches, violence and calls for murder", adding that German society would not be divided.

-Telegram has come under fire in Germany for enabling Covid conspiracy theorists to spread and plan protests against stricter measures,
+The Telegram app has come under fire in Germany, blamed for hosting Covid conspiracy theorists who spread and plan protests against stricter measures,

 On Tuesday, a senior official in the northern German state of Lower Saxony said the messaging app should be removed from Apple and Google stores if it refused to help tackle extremist content.